SachinHatikankar100/NextJsBlog/posts/turbotic-an-overview.md

 **Turbotic - An Overview**

-- We can orchestrator across the RPA tools
+- We can orchestrate across the RPA tools
 - Optimize the Intelligent automation journey from the stages via Operations, build, discovery, ideation, value tracking
 - Turbotic integrates via APIs of the RPA tools to enable support system to drive the Enterprise automation implementation and operation
 - AI module of the turbotic brings intelligence to system through predictions, optimizations and recommendations.